Equifax Data Breach

 - Watch out for scams related to the breach - Do not trust e-mails that appear to come from Equifax regarding the breach.
 Attackers are likely to take advantage of the situation and craft sophisticated phishing e-mails.

 - Enroll in CRBT's fraud and credit monitoring service - Cedar Rapids Bank & Trust has an established partnership with CyberScout®, the nation's premier provider of identity management services, to offer you the most comprehensive protection available.
 For $9.75/month*, you can take action to protect your account with 24/7 guidance from a fraud specialist, three-bureau credit, report and monitoring; easy access to credit scores and reports, and email alerts when changes occur.
-To learn more, contact a CRBT Account Executive today or click here!
+Contact a CRBT Account Executive today or click here to learn more!

 Should I place a credit freeze on my files?